sryu1/jsbgym/README.md

 # JSBGym

 JSBGym provides reinforcement learning environments for the control of fixed-wing aircraft using the JSBSim flight dynamics model.
-JSBGym requires a Unix-like OS and Python 3.7.
+JSBGym requires at least Python 3.7.

 The package's environments implement the OpenAI Gym interface allowing environments to be created and interacted with in the usual way, e.g.: